chrthomsen/pygrametl/docs/examples/facttable.rst

 into the database from memory and that the transaction is committed.

 .. note:: Both :meth:`.BatchFactTable.lookup` and :meth:`.BatchFactTable.ensure`
-	  forces the current batch of facts to be an inserted.
+	  force the current batch of facts to be an inserted.
 This is to keep them consistent with all of facts inserted into the fact table.
 Thus using these methods can reduce the benefit of batching insertions.